Jadli03/netflix-series-list/README.md

 This small react app will keep the list of all the netflix series and show them.

-## what i used to build this react app
+## what I used to build this react app?
   1. React
   2. css